etkecc/buscarron/sub/ext/etkecc/testdata/byos_full_a.onboarding.md

 Happy Matrixing!

-PS: To help you with first steps in the world of Matrix we've built special project - [MatrixRooms.info](https://matrixrooms.info) - it may help you to discover rooms over the Matrix Federation and find amazing communities you wish to join!
+PS: To help with your first steps in the world of Matrix, we've built the [MatrixRooms.info](https://matrixrooms.info) search engine.
+You can use it to discover rooms over the Matrix Federation and find amazing communities you wish to join!

 # Schritte nach dem Einrichten